-The Mobile Backbone Architecture was originally presented in [18],[25] (and references therein), where the authors assume that the RNs and MBNs are already placed, and a-priori form a connected network.
-Thus the focus of [18],[25] is on developing system-level protocols for routing, scheduling, and MBN election.
-In contrast, the focus of this paper is on the fundamental problem of how to place the MBNs and assign RNs to MBNs, such that a network performance objective is optimized.
+The Mobile Backbone Architecture was originally presented in [15],[19] (and references therein).
+In their work, they assume the RNs and MBNs are already placed, and a-priori form a connected network.
+Thus the focus of their work relates to developing system-level protocols for routing, scheduling, MBN election, etc. Our approach differs in that we focus on the more fundamental problem of, given a set of arbitrarily located RNs, how to place the MBNs and assign RNs to MBNs, such that a network performance objective is optimized.

-Somewhat along these lines is the work of [22] [21], in which the specific network performance objective is endto-end connectivity.
-In particular, [22] [21] formulate the Connected Disk Cover (CDC) problem, which aims to place the minimum number of MBNs such that (i) All RNs are covered by at least one MBN, and (ii) The placed MBNs form a connected network.
-These papers develop approximation algorithms for solving the CDC problem, under the assumption that an arbitrary number of MBNs are available and a disk connectivity model.
+Somewhat along these lines is the work of [16], in which the specific network performance objective is end-to-end connectivity.
+In particular, they formulate the Connected Disk Cover (CDC) problem, which aims to place the minimum number of MBNs such that (i) All RNs are covered by at least one MBN, and (ii) The placed MBNs form a connected network.
+They present various approximation algorithms towards solving the CDC problem.
+However, that an arbitrary number of MBNs are assumed to be available, as well as the fact that a disk connectivity model is assumed, makes both the CDC problem formulation as well as the associated solution methodology considerably different from that of this paper.

-The MBN placement problem under the more general communications model considered in this paper, is somewhat related to the base station selection/placement problem considered for cellular and indoor wireless systems, e.g. [4],[23],[24],[15],[11].
-However, there are several aspects that differentiate the work of this paper from the base-station placement problem.
-First, the optimization in our work includes both the MBN placement and the RN to MBN assignments.
-In contrast, much of the cellular work use trivial solutions to the assignment problem (e.g., assign users to the nearest base-station) and optimize throughput via the base station placement and power control.
+Given the more general communications model considered in this paper, the closest related work is actually in regards to base station selection/placement for cellular and indoor wireless systems, e.g. [4],[17],[18],[12],[10].
+However, there are several aspects which differentiate our work from the work in this area.
+First, the major levers of optimization in our work are both the MBN (e.g. base station) placement and the RN to MBN assignments.
+By contrast, much of the cellular work use trivial solutions to the assignment problem (e.g. assign each RN to the nearest MBN) and optimize via base station placement/selection and/or power control.
 Another key difference is that practical considerations for cellular base station placement usually a-priori restricts the set of possible locations to a discrete set of candidates.
-This restriction typically results in solution methodologies along the lines of simple heuristics, or large scale optimization tools (e.g. Mixed-Integer-Linear-Programming or Genetic Algorithms).
-In contrast, in this paper we do not limit the placement of MBN to a restricted set of locations, and exploit the geometry of the problem to obtain optimal MBN placements.
+This restriction typically results in solution methodologies along the lines of simple heuristics, or large scale optimization tools (e.g. MILP, GA, etc).
+In contrast, we develop optimal combinatorial algorithms for the joint node placement and assignment problems of this paper.